fixmycrypto/FixMyCrypto/README.md

     "phrase": "apple banana pear watermelon kiwi strawberry apple banana pear watermelon kiwi strawberry",

 Hint: You might be tempted to fix any invalid words (words not on the BIP39 list), but it is better to leave any mistakes as-is.
-First, by leaving the invalid words in place, the software will immediately know which word(s) need to be changed, instead of trying every word in the phrase.
-Second, the program will probably do a better job of guessing which typos were made.
+First, by leaving the invalid words in place, the software will immediately know which word(s) need to be changed first, instead of trying every word in the phrase.
+Second, the program will probably do a better job than you of guessing which typos were made and which replacement words should be tested.

 ## Known Addresses: